Pancir/i18n-gen/README.md

 ## WARNING
 - The library is in a **prototype** state.
 - It does not have a stable interface so, any new version may break backward compatibility.
 - Also, it is not presented in the [crates.io](https://crates.io/) at this moment.
 - As it is a prototype it does not have a good internal architecture yet.
-- There is `unsafe` code at this moment. (used for `static mut` variable which represents current selected local)
 - It supports text translation only.
 I.e. it does not support formatting for dates, currency, values etc...
 - It does not support runtime loading translation files.